Article

 Flexibility is the star of the show in a situational led workplace.
 By adapting to the real-time needs of team members, leaders can provide the right level of guidance and support to help employees achieve their goals.

-Situational leadership also fosters a collaborative environment by encouraging open communication between managers and their team members.
+The situational leadership style also fosters a collaborative environment by encouraging open communication between managers and their team members.
 Opportunities for coaching and feedback are abundant, with the regular assessment and evaluation of team development.

 Cons: